 E x p e r i e n c e

 Michael has performed as an orchestral and chamber musician at the Aspen Musical Festival and School and as principal violist with the Opera Theatre and Music Festival of Lucca, Italy.
-He regularly performs.
-He has performed on Baroque viola with Bourbon Baroque, The Bloomington Bach Cantata Project, and the Indianapolis Baroque Orchestra and has recently performed with a young artists program through Tafelmusik Baroque Orchestra's winter institute and the Berwick Academy at the Oregon Bach Festival.
+Michael is in demand on both modern and Baroque instruments, with much knowledge gained from Nico Fortin, founding member of Bourbon Baroque, and has been accepted to Tafelmusik Baroque Orchestra's winter institute and the Berwick Academy at the Oregon Bach Festival.
 He is currently a member of the viola section in the Paducah Symphony Orchestra and principal violist for the Lexington Chamber Orchestra and regularly performs as a guest musician for orchestras near and far.

 He teaches through the Louisville Academy of Music and visits local schools regularly for sectionals, chamber music coaching, and performances and demonstrations.
 Michael has been a guest for masterclasses for college and pre-college students in Louisville and surrounding areas as well as a guest judge for various youth competitions.
 He has collaborated on recitals and recording projects with several performers and composers in the area.

 In his spare time Michael enjoys exploring the city of Louisville and spending time at home trying new vegan-friendly recipes and gardening with the help of his cat Maja.